charnelclamosa/login/README.md

 # Basic login authentication App

-This is an application that allows the user to try a basic login authentication.
+This is a web application that allows the user to try a basic login authentication.
 It performs creating an account and signing in using the account that the user created.
 It has modern design and basic functionality.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-## Screenshot
+## Screenshots
 ![App screenshot](https://i.imgur.com/EHasSr2.png)
 ![App screenshot](https://i.imgur.com/Y8hs7fo.png)